cchitsiang/awesome-stars/README.md

 - [t3-oss/create-t3-app](https://github.com/t3-oss/create-t3-app) - The best way to start a full-stack, typesafe Next.js app
 - [toeverything/AFFiNE](https://github.com/toeverything/AFFiNE) - There can be more than Notion and Miro.
 AFFiNE is a next-gen knowledge base that brings planning, sorting and creating all together.
 Privacy first, open-source, customizable and ready to use.
 - [sofn-xyz/mailing](https://github.com/sofn-xyz/mailing) - Build, test, send emails with React
 - [logto-io/logto](https://github.com/logto-io/logto) - 🧑‍🚀 Every app needs authentication and authorization.
-Logto is the most scalable Auth0 alternative designed for apps of any size, any sector, and any platform.
+Logto is an Auth0 alternative designed for modern apps and SaaS products.
 - [infracost/vscode-infracost](https://github.com/infracost/vscode-infracost) - See cost estimates for Terraform right in your editor💰📉
 - [Shopify/flash-list](https://github.com/Shopify/flash-list) - A better list for React Native
 - [cremich/cdk-bill-bot](https://github.com/cremich/cdk-bill-bot) - The serverless cost optimization bot